edtechjeff/edtechjeff/HowTo/Imaging/DISM/Readme.md

     - Unattend
     - WinREMount

-- Delete the following Files and Folder
+- Delete the following Files and Folder (You can keep these, but I like to clean things up)
     - Projects
     - Windows
     - WinPE